-- State Audits As with all expenditures made by agencies, personal service contract expenditures are subject to audit by the Office of the State Auditor. - Federal Audits When agencies award federally funded personal service contracts, the agency needs to determine whether the contract constituted a sub-recipient or vendor relationship with the contractor.
-If the contract constituted a sub-recipient relationship, an OMB Circular A-133 audit may be required of the sub-recipient.
-If the contract established a vendor relationship, in general, vendors are not required to have an OMB Circular A-133 audit.
+- State audits As with all expenditures made by agencies, client service contract expenditures are subject to audit by the State Auditor's Office. - Federal audits When agencies award federally funded client service contracts, the agency needs to determine whether the contract constituted a sub-recipient or vendor relationship with the contractor.
+If the contract constituted a sub-recipient relationship, an OMB Circular A-133 audit may be required.

+If the contract established a vendor relationship, in general, vendor contracts will not be covered by an OMB Circular A-133 audit.
 Determining whether a contractor is a vendor of the agency or an agency's sub-recipient can be difficult.
-Guidance is available in Subsection 50.30.60 and at: www.whitehouse.gov/omb/circulars/a133/a133.html.
+Guidance is available in Subsection 50.30.60, and at:

+www.whitehouse.gov/omb/circulars/a133/a133.html.